-A great example of an actuary at work would be determining how much an insurance company ought to charge for homeowner insurance.
-In-depth research on factors like location provide enough information for an actuary to propose a payment plan that’s profitable and safe for the company.
+A great example of an actuary at work would be determining how much an insurance company should charge for homeowner insurance.
+Actuaries use research to propose a payment plan that is profitable and safe for the insurance company.

-Inflation and interest rates both play a role in the change the dollar value sees annually.
-If you were owed $10,000 in 2000, and hadn’t received the payment until 2014, the value of that sum would have changed considerably.
-To accommodate for these shifts, several provinces have adopted discount rated for civil claims.
+Inflation and interest rates both play a role in the changes in the dollar value.
+If you were owed $10,000 in 2000 and didn’t get paid until 2014, the value of that sum would have changed considerably.
+Several provinces have adopted discount rates for civil claims to accommodate these shifts.

-Discount rates are percentages removed from annual payments, designed to help accurately reflect the current value of the dollar and ensure a fair amount is being paid to a plaintiff.
+Discount rates are percentages removed from annual payments, designed to help accurately reflect the dollar’s current value and ensure the party who injured you pays you a fair amount.
 However, not all provinces share the same discount rates.

-At the end of the day, actuaries play a very important role in personal injury and insurance law.
-Their analytical skill set is pivotal in assisting victims of negligence see the compensation they rightfully deserve.
-If you have a claim that you believe requires an actuary’s advice, do not hesitate to call us at 1 888 434 0398 or contact us here.
+Actuaries play a vital role in personal injury and insurance law.
+If you have a claim that you believe requires an actuary’s advice, do not hesitate to call us at 1-888-434-0398 or contact us here.